nucleome/nb-dispatch/README.md

 Adds, removes or gets the *callback* for the specified *typenames*.
 If a *callback* function is specified, it is registered for the specified (fully-qualified) *typenames*.
 If a callback was already registered for the given *typenames*, the existing callback is removed before the new callback is added.

 The specified *typenames* is a string, such as `start` or `end.foo`.
 The type may be optionally followed by a period (`.`) and a name; the optional name allows multiple callbacks to be registered to receive events of the same type, such as `update.foo` and `update.bar`.
+To specify multiple typenames, separate typenames with spaces, such as update brush or update.foo brush.bar.

+To remove a callback with update.foo, say dispatch.on("update.foo", null).

 \# *dispatch*.<b>call</b>(<i>type</i>[, <i>that</i>[, <i>arguments…</i>]])